Home » Cookie Recipes » Lemon Curd Cookies

 • White sugar – I like to use superfine white sugar because it dissolves more easily.

-• Lemon zest - Just the yellow part and finely grated.
-All the wonderful lemon oils are in the yellow skin and the flavor is different to the juice.
+• Lemon zest – Just the yellow part, finely grated.
+All the wonderful lemon oils are in the yellow skin, and the flavor is different from the juice.
 Adding lemon zest to the dough is a good way of layering and accenting the lemon flavor.
+Use leftover lemons to make my tangy Lemon Pasta Recipe.

 See the recipe card for quantities.